-Indiana Dunes National Park (INDU) is piloting a project to improve parking and traffic congestion issues at popular parking locations beginning April or May 2022.
-The project will use technology and guidance sensors to provide information about parking space availability at a given location in real-time via a mobile-friendly website, ensuring that more time is spent enjoying the beach/trails and less time is spent stuck in traffic on any given visit.
-Once the sensors are installed and the website is functioning, visitors will be able to check whether a select parking lot has available spaces or if it's full in real-time, eliminating the need for visitors to circle the park looking for a space.
-Visitors will be able to access this real-time information from their smartphone, tablet, or computer via www.congestionmonitor.com/INDU.
-Parking space availability data will also be displayed in real-time at the Indiana Dunes Visitor's Center at 1215 SR-49, Porter, IN 46304.
-For the 2022 season, parking space availability will be available at select locations, but there are plans to have this information available at all national park parking areas in the nearterm.
-More information will be available when the parking lot locations are confirmed.
-Scan the OR code here to the visit smart parking website once finalized.
+Indiana Dunes National Park is progressively piloting a project to improve parking and traffic congestion issues at popular parking locations.
+The project is using technology and guidance sensors to provide information about parking space availability at given locations in real-time through a mobile-friendly website, ensuring that more time is spent enjoying the beach/trails and less time spent in traffic on any given visit.
+As the sensors and website functionality improve, visitors will continually be able to check whether a select parking lot has available spaces, eliminating the need for visitors to circle the park looking for a space.
+Visitors can access this real-time information from their smartphone, tablet, or computer at congestionmonitor.com/INDU.

+Parking space availability data will also be displayed in real-time at the Indiana Dunes Visitor Center located at 1215 IN-49, Porter, IN 46304.
+For the 2023 season, parking space availability will be available at select locations, but there are plans to have this information available at all national park parking areas in the near-term.
+More information will be available as technology moves forward.
+Scan the QR code here to the visit smart parking website.